Skip to content

 What Types of Work Visas Are Available in Japan?

-Engineer / Specialist in Humanities / International Services Visa
+Engineer / Specialist in Humanities / International Services

-Specified Skilled Worker Visa (SSW)
+Specified Skilled Worker (SSW) Visa

 Highly Skilled Professional Visa

-Instructor or Education Visa
+Instructor / Education Visa

 How Long Is a Japanese Work Visa Valid?

-Work visas are typically issued for 1 year, 3 years, or 5 years, depending on your contract and employer.
-They can be renewed if you continue working in Japan.
+Work visas are usually issued for 1, 3, or 5 years depending on your contract and employer.

-Can I Change Jobs with a Work Visa?
+Can I Change Jobs With a Work Visa?

 What Is the Specified Skilled Worker (SSW) Visa?